 - Tough to take quality self portraits with the rear-facing camera.

-Kenu provided us with a Highline for review.
-All of our opinions are our own.
+Kenu provided us with a Highline for review purposes.